Kyzderp/AutoCraftMod/README.md

 # AutoCraftMod
-A Litemod to automate the crafting process
+A Litemod to semi-automate the crafting process

-Work in progress!
+See the wiki for usage and downloads! https://github.com/Kyzderp/AutoCraftMod/wiki